OskarFindahl/TIN-dashboard/README.md

 ## REST API Documentation.
 You must run backend server to access api documentation.
 Follow steps in [backend setup](#backend).
-Documentation for API can then be found in read-able format at `http://localhost:8000/swagger/`.
+Documentation for API can then be found in read-able format at [http://localhost:8000/swagger/](http://localhost:8000/swagger/).
-And in open-api format on: `http://localhost:8000/swagger/?format=openapi`
+And in open-api format on: [http://localhost:8000/swagger/?format=openapi](http://localhost:8000/swagger/?format=openapi)

+## Database structure
+ER-diagram can be found in root folder `er-diagram.png`

 ## Setup guide